-- XIV.1.1 Closure is the termination of a Department - XIV.1.2 Restructuring is the redefinition of assigned workload as a result of the reorganization, amalgamation or merger of one or more Departments. - XIV.1.3 Redeployment is the reassignment of a Member from one Department to a different Department, which shall only occur as a consequence of closure or restructuring.
+- XIV.1.1 Closure is the termination of a Department - XIV.1.2 Restructuring is the redefinition of assigned workload as a result of the reorganization, amalgamation or merger of one or more Departments. - XIV.1.3 Redeployment is the reassignment of a Member from one Department to a different Department or from one campus to another campus, which shall only occur as a consequence of closure or restructuring.